danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 Remember, we wrap up the _continuation_ of our program in a callback function, and hand that callback to another party and hope that it will do the right thing

-We want to say "here's what happens _later_ afther the current step finishes"
+We want to say "here's what happens _later_ after the current step finishes"

 What if we could uninvert that _inversion of control_ ?